fxck/flex-layout/README.md

 #### Adaptive Layouts (future)

 Different from responsive layouts where components change sizes and positions, the concepts of Adaptive layouts provide for UX where  **different components** may be used for different breakpoints.

-The Gen2 engine here uses a MediaQueryWatcher in a Publish/Subcribe architecture.
-Layout injectors use an adaptor to subscribe to breakpoint change notifications.
-This subscription pattern can be extended to easily support breakpoint notifications to trigger Adaptive UX changes.
+Animations can also be extended to support MediaQuery activations: different animations will run for different viewport sizes.